Echoing the impact of significant works like “This Bridge Called My Back: Writings of Radical Women of Color” and “Na Wahine Koa: Hawaiian Women...

 Luanna Peterson

 Her writing spans multiple genres, from poetry and nonfiction to speculative fiction.
-She recently self-published Noel Beats The Blues with Good News, a chapter book about resilience, community, and hope, following a young girl’s journey through landscapes of struggle to discover the power of tenacity, connection, and small acts of courage.
+She recently self-published Noel Beats The Blues with Good News, a chapter book about resilience, community, and hope, following a young girl’s journey through landscapes of struggle as she discovers the power of tenacity, connection, and small acts of courage.

 She is currently working on Quitting Earth: Silent Ascension, the first novel in a speculative fantasy series that blends ancestral magic, cosmic stakes, and ecological reckoning.
 Set in a post-apocalyptic world on the brink of collapse, it explores liberation, cultural memory, and intergenerational healing.
 Inspired by Black feminist traditions of Deep Sighting, the story follows Lionel Berry, an 11-year-old magi-in-training, who must navigate a battle for survival against the Acataeon, cybernetic overlords who hoard resources, suppress culture, and weaponize memory itself.
 But Lionel’s journey is only one thread in a larger struggle for existence—a battle waged across generations and dimensions, where belonging and survival become acts of defiance and hope.